 What is an access control list?

-An access control list (ACL) is the mechanism you use to share objects with other users and allow other users to access your buckets and objects.
-In Cloud Storage, you can apply an ACL to either individual objects or entire buckets to control access to them.
+An access control list (ACL) is a mechanism you can use to define who has access to your buckets and objects, as well as what level of access they have.
+In Cloud Storage, you apply ACLs to individual buckets and objects.
 Each ACL consists of one or more entries.
 An entry gives a specific user (or group) the ability to perform specific actions.
 Each entry consists of two pieces of information:

 A permission, which defines what actions can be performed (for example, read or write).